A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 - WP Fail2Ban

-2 backup plugins, 2 design plugins, 2 caching plugins, and three security plugins.
+Two backup plugins, two design plugins, two caching plugins, and three security plugins.
 Crossed out are the plugins I would replace.

-Using 3 security plugins probably sounds like overkill, but each of these serves different functions which we’ll dig into below.
+Using three security plugins probably sounds overkill, but each serves different functions.

-For SMTP I’m using the GridPane SendGrid integration.
-This is a super simple mu-plugin that tells WordPress to send transactional emails via my SendGrid account.
+For SMTP, I used the GridPane SendGrid integration.
+This is a super simple, must-use plugin that tells WordPress to send transactional emails via my SendGrid account.

-An additional plugin we would recommend as of WP 5.6 is Jeff Starr’s Disable Application Passwords plugin.
+- An additional plugin we would recommend if you’re not using Fortress is Jeff Starr’s Disable Application Passwords plugin.
 If you don’t require this function, you’re better off disabling it.
-I’ve disabled this directly via my Genesis child theme, but this plugin is a simpler solution.
-You may want to consider bookmarking it, or adding it to your bundles if you’re a GridPane client.
+I disabled this directly via my Genesis child theme, but this plugin is a simpler solution.
+You may want to consider adding it to your bundles if you’re a GridPane client.